KSPModdingLibs/KSPBuildTools/docs/msbuild/dependencies.md

 ## Installing Dependencies Automatically

 KSPBuildTools can install CKAN mods automatically when built.
-This is useful for CI workflows such as those using the {gh-actions:action}`compile` action, or to make it easier for others to compile your mod themselves.
+This is useful for CI workflows such as those using the {gha:action}`compile` action, or to make it easier for others to compile your mod themselves.
 Either add the `<CKANIdentifier>` metadata to your `<Reference>` items, or if the dependency mod doesn't have a dll you need to reference you can use the `<CKANDependency>` item.

 ```xml
 <ItemGroup>